-Course 32.-Arithmetic.
-Miss Southworth.
-The work of this course includes notation, numeration, the fundamental operations with integers and with common and decimal fractions, factors and multiples, the English and Metric systems of weights and measures, involution and evolution, and some elementary problems in the measurement of surfaces and solids.
+COURSE 29.-ARITHMETIC.
+Mr. Davis.
+The work of this course includes notation, numeration, the fundamental operations with integers and with common and decimal fractions, factors and multiples, the English and metric systems of weights and measures, involution and evolution, and some elementary problems in the measurement of surfaces and solids.
 Two hours daily.

-Course 33.-Arithmetic.
-Mr. Brown.
-The principal topics discussed are ratio and proportion and their application to some simple problems of physics and geometry; mensuration; and percentage and its application to practical business problems.
+CCURSE 30.-ARITHMETIC.
+TWO SECTIONS.
+Mr. Modesitt and Mr. Davis.
+The principal topics discussed are ratio and proportion and their application to some simple problems of physics and geometry, mensuration, percentage and its application to practical business problems.
 Two hours daily.

-Course 34.-Methods in Arithmetic.
-Four sections.
-Mr. Taylor, Mr. Brown, and Miss Southworth.
+COURSE 31.-METHODS IN ARITHMETIC.
+FOUR SECTIONS.
+Mr. Modesitt and Mr. French.
 The work of this course will be mainly the discussion of the work in arithmetic outlined in the Illinois Course of Study.
 The work of the first six grades will be discussed in one section, and the work of the seventh and eighth grades in the other sections.
 One hour daily.

-Course 35.-Algebra.
-Mr. Lantz.
+COURSE 32.-ALGEBRA. ---.
 This course covers algebraic notation, the fundamental operations, factoring, involution and evolution, highest common factor, lowest common multiple, and fractions.
 Two hours daily.

-Course 36.-Algebra.
-Mr. Taylor.
+COURSE 33.-ALGEBRA.
+Miss Ford.
 The topics studied are simple equations, simultaneous linear equations, theory of exponents, radicals, complex numbers, and quadratic equations.
 Two hours daily.

-Course 37.-Plane Geometry.
-Miss Southworth.
+CCURSE 34.-PLANE GEOMETRY.
+Mr. French.
 This is a first course in plane geometry.
-If Books I. and II. are completed, credit will be given for a term's work.
+If Books I and II are completed, credit will be given for a term's work.
 One hour daily.

-Course 38.-Plane Geometry.
-Mr. Taylor.
-This course begins with Book III. and completes as much of Books III., IV., and V. as the class is able to do.
+COURSE 35.-PLANE GEOMETRY.
+Mr. French.
+This course begins with Book III, and completes as much of Books III, IV, and V as the class is able to do.
 One hour daily.

-Course 39.-Solid Geometry.
-Mr. Taylor.
+COURSE 36.-SOLID GEOMETRY.
+Mr. French.
 The work will be adapted to the needs of the class.
 One hour daily.

-GEOGRAPHY

-MISS WELLER
+GEOGRAPHY MISS SOUTHWORTH

-Course 40.-Physiography.
+COURSE 37.-PHYSIOGRAPHY.
 A study of such land forms as have most influenced the economic and political geography of the world.
 One hour daily.

-Course 41.-The Geography of Europe.
-This course will deal with the more important European countries.
-Students taking this course should have a good foundation in physiography.
-A full credit will be given if the grade of work done is good and if sufficient library reading is done.
+CCURSE 38.-GEOGRAPHY OF NORTH AMERICA.
+Students taking this course must have had previously a course covering the work in course 37.
+A full credit will be given if sufficient library work is done.
+One hour

+COURSE 39.-ILLINOIS COURSE OF STUDY.
+A discussion of the work in geography outlined in the Illinois Course of Study.
 One hour daily.

-Course 42.-Illinois Course of Study.
-A discussion of the work in geography outlined in the Illinois course of Study.
-One hour daily.
+Students who have had or are taking geography courses in this school will consult the instructor as to credit in methods for this course.

-PHYSICAL SCIENCES
+PHYSICAL SCIENCES MR. CROWE

-Mr. Crowe

-COURSE 43.-PHYSICS.
+CCURSE 40.-PHYSICS.
 Mechanics of Solids and Fluids.
 Lectures and recitations.
-Open only to those who have had plane geometry and algebra.
+Open to those who have had plane geometry and algebra.
 One hour daily.

-Course 44.-Physics.
-Mechanics of Solids and Fluids.
+COURSE-41.-PHYSICS.
+Mechanics of Solids and

+Fluids.
 Laboratory work.
 One hour daily.

-Students who complete Courses 43 and 44 will be given credit for the fall term's work in the regular school year.
+Students who completes Courses 40 and 41 will be given credit for the fall term's work in the regular school year.

-Course 45.-Physics.
+COURSE 42.-PHYSICS.
 Heat.
-Lectures and Recitations.
+Lectures and recitations.
 Algebra and plane geometry, prerequisites.
 One hour daily.

-Course 46.-Physics.
-Sound and Light.
-Lectures and
+COURSE 43.-PHYSICS.
+Sound and light.
+Lec-

-recitations.
+tures and recitations.
 One hour daily.

-Students who successfully complete Courses 45 and 46 will be given credit for the winter term's work in the regular school year.
+Students who successfully complete Courses 42 and 43 will be given credit for the winter term's work in the regular school year.